danielkert-dev/danielkertdev-vue-template/docs/basic_setup.md

 The index.html title and favicon should be changed.

-In the src folder create services helpers, locales and stores.
+In the src folder create services helpers, locales, and stores.

+In assets add fonts, images, design.

 In the components add global and widgets folders.